sandrock/SrkToolkit/README.md

 And more...

+### Request-Result-ErrorCode pattern

+`SrkToolkit.Domain` contains a few classes to represent API or domain operations.

+Use the `rrr` [code snippet](snippets/visual-studio/srk.domain.snippet) to obtain a set of types for an operation.

 ### extensions for ASP MVC

  - [date and time display helpers](Wiki/SrkToolkit.Web-HtmlHelpers.md) (based on timezone, standard formats, <time /> tag...)